Facade Conservation & Enhancement Grant Program

 - The Adjudication Committee reserves the right to decline applications that have received previous funding under this program.

-- Projects which are only maintenance, painting or signage may only be funded through the Building Refresh Incentive Grant provided they meet all criteria.
+- Projects on buildings without heritage elements which are only maintenance are only eligible for funding under the Building Refresh Incentive.
 Exceptions to this provision may be granted at the discretion of the Adjudication Committee.

 How is the Program Administered?